foldda/rda/README.md

 ## A Problem With XML/JSON

-> *An RDA container is like a vast shelf that provides unlimited, expandable space for storing "anything", whilst an XML or JSON container is like a wallet that offers specific places for coins, notes, and cards.*
+> *An RDA container is like an enormous, expandable shelf that provides unlimited space for storing "anything", whilst an XML or JSON container is like a wallet that offers specific places for coins, notes, and cards.*

 When use XML/JSON format for data exchange, a developer must firstly decide the data types and data structure for all connected applications, and carve the decided data format in a schema.
 If an application changes its data format and the schema, all other applications will need to change their container-parsing and data-handling logic to be compatible.
 For example, if Twitter or Google changes the data format in their REST API, a lot of downstream applications will be affected.